steven851007/SwiftLint_build_phase_example/README.md

 - Set up the input file lists and output for every target under the build phases using the matching generated file:
 <img width="683" alt="Screenshot 2022-12-27 at 16 43 23" src="https://user-images.githubusercontent.com/1866462/209647075-5c74c6b0-bc3b-4204-9858-f8acaec58a86.png">

 - Hit Cmd+U in the project twice and check the build time under the Report Navigator.
-Hit Cntorol+option+Cmd+Enter to show the Recent build timeline and check Xcode didn't run SwiftLint when no file has changed:
+Hit Control+Option+Cmd+Enter to show the Recent build timeline and check Xcode didn't run SwiftLint when no file has changed:
 <img width="878" alt="Screenshot 2022-12-27 at 16 51 59" src="https://user-images.githubusercontent.com/1866462/209649731-b6fa573e-2bc3-42eb-80d3-792b9c6c5c5e.png">

 - Add a new .swift file / change a swift file.
 Hit Cmd+U again, and check Xcode run SwiftLint only for the target a change occurred: